GOP rifts show in Wyoming House primary races

 Note: this story was updated to correctly state Chuck Gray’s career.

 — Gregory Nickerson is the government and policy reporter for WyoFile.
 He writes the Capitol Beat blog.
-Contact him at email@example.com or follow him on twitter @GregNickersonWY.
+Contact him [email protected] or follow him on twitter @GregNickersonWY.

 If you would like to see more quality Wyoming journalism, please consider supporting WyoFile: a non-partisan, non-profit news organization dedicated to in-depth reporting on Wyoming’s people, places and policy.